Aerijo/atom-pdf-view-plus/README.md

 ### ...why?

 This package is written in TypeScript.
-It first needs to be translated to JavaScript, but `apm` does not support installing from a published asset, and will only install the source files.
-The built in transpiler is old and [being removed](https://github.com/atom/atom/issues/17001).
-The best alternative would be [`atom-ts-transpiler`](https://github.com/smhxx/atom-ts-transpiler), but that would make the package size over 5 times bigger (7MB to 41MB) for a one time convenience, to fix a problem that doesn't need to exist in the first place.
+It first needs to be translated to JavaScript, but `apm` will only install the source files.
+In the interest of making this package accessible, the releases have been configured to work with both `apx` and `apm`.
+However, the `apm` install is 70MB, while installing via `apx` is only 7MB.

 ## Developing